 But as we are busy building our ‘future’, we should also pause to make sure we are serving our ‘present’.
 Because that ‘future’ may never come, but our ‘present’ is here.

-We make sure that we are doing enough things that nourish us now and bring us joy now.
+We ensure that we are doing enough things that nourish us and bring us joy.

 We may be doing work that earns us money for the future, but perhaps we can find ways to make that work more meaningful and bring us more joy now.
 Even if we cannot buy the future we are chasing with the money we earn, at least we will have joy from our work starting today.